This is the San Juan Horseshoe

 As with all newer endeavors we need the support of readers like you who enjoy this kind of tepid balderdash, this barking up the family tree, this adverbial tempo, this inconsequential endorsement of the absurd.

 Comedians appearing in the pages fly Excelsior Airlines, The Airlines Without Chairs in return for discount donuts, casual sex, free wedding announcements, Havana cigars and investment counseling.
-They are only real if you believe in them and endorse their unprovoked attacks on windmills.
-It’s kinda like Tinkerbell with a side of Pinocchio.
-There are no inherently bad characters in this newspaper and no one has died in these pages since 1977, so let’s not start with all this now.
+They are only real if you think they are real.

 Persons seeking special consideration with the front line of the Pea Green Symphony Orchestra should approach each member on a one-to-one basis.
 Remember to ring at the archaic Moldavian gate and under no circumstances should anyone employ the linen elevator for personal travel or tip the dumb waiter for later considerations.
 Admission is generally one unused joke or a shopping bag full of laughs.

 Thanks to our advertisers, who are partially to blame for this mess.
 It is a privilege to live in Western Colorado.

 COPYRIGHT: KEVIN J HALEY 1977 – 2014

 Serving Region Zen and the Snotty Beach Communities since 1977.
 Yet another fine product from Musick’s Bad Tuna Aftershave, makers of perfumes, lotions & fine aperitifs since before the French Revolution.